frintjs/frint/packages/frint-store/README.md

 * `Action Type`: All action payloads are required to have a `type` key.
 * `Action Creator`: A function that returns the Action payload.
 * `Reducer`: Function that returns a new updated state based on Action.
+* `Epic`: Function that accepts and returns an Observable of Actions.

 ## Usage